stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 crystal; the endless desert as well as the waving ferns and cycads beyond the windows.
 I was awake and dreaming at the same time.

-  I do not know how long or how far&mdash;or indeed, in just what direction&mdash;I had walked when I first spied the heap of blocks bared by the day&rsquo;s wind.
+  I do not know how long or how far--or indeed, in just what direction--I had walked when I first spied the heap of blocks bared by the day's wind.
 It was the largest group in one place that I had so far seen, and so sharply did it impress me that the visions of fabulous aeons faded suddenly away.
 Again there were only the desert and the evil moon and the shards of an unguessed past.
 I drew close and paused, and cast the added light of my electric